SFDO-Tooling/CumulusCI/docs/intro.md

 Developers often ask whether CumulusCI competes with or replaces Salesforce DX, the Salesforce command line interface (CLI) for development, testing, and continuous integration.
-It doesn\'t.
+It doesn't.
 Like Salesforce DX, CumulusCI is designed to maintain the source of truth for a project in a version-controlled repository, and to make it as easy as possible to set up an org from scratch.
 CumulusCI uses the Salesforce